Deploying a Conferencing Node

 on a Hyper-V host

-Before you start, ensure that you are currently using the same machine that you will subsequently want to use to upload the generated file on to your host server.
+- Before you start, ensure that you are currently using the same machine that you will subsequently use to upload the generated file on to your host server.

 You are now asked to provide the network configuration to be applied to the Conferencing Node, by completing the following fields:

-Option Description Name Enter the name that will be used to refer to this Conferencing Node in the Pexip Infinity Administrator interface.
+Option Description Name Enter the name to use when referring to this Conferencing Node in the Pexip Infinity Administrator interface.
 Description An optional field where you can provide more information about the Conferencing Node.
 Role

 This determines the Conferencing Node's role: